Israeli fashion designer Alber Elbaz dies at 59 - WTMJ

-PARIS (AP) — Israeli fashion designer Alber Elbaz, best known for being at the helm of Lanvin from 2001 to 2015, has died at the age of 59, luxury conglomerate Richemont said.
+A spokesperson for Richemont told CNN that Elbaz died Saturday from COVID-19.
+Women’s Wear Daily said he died at a Paris hospital.

-In a statement released on Sunday, Richemont’s chairman Johann Rupert said “it was with shock and enormous sadness that I heard of Alber’s sudden passing.
+In a statement, Richemont chairman Johann Rupert said “it was with shock and enormous sadness that I heard of Alber’s sudden passing.
 Alber had a richly deserved reputation as one of the industry’s brightest and most beloved figures.

 “I was always taken by his intelligence, sensitivity, generosity and unbridled creativity.
 He was a man of exceptional warmth and talent, and his singular vision, sense of beauty and empathy leave an indelible impression,” Rupert said.